fesja/businesstxt/structure.md

 Name: RJ Grunts
 ```

-**Category**
+**Categories**

-Category of the business.
+Categories of the business.
 There isn't yet a list of categories.
 The business owner decides.

 ```
-Category: American Restaurant
+Categories: American Restaurant, Bar
 ```

 **Location**